farshaduou/VisualAngio/README.md

   <img src = "/Final%20Report/images/1.png"/>
 </p>

-Select a lication in the image to track the vasculature athe surrounding region:
+Select a location in the image to track the vasculature at the surrounding region:
 <p align="center">
   <img src = "/Final%20Report/images/2.png"/>
 </p>

-Use mouse to interacte with the UI to view the vasculature structure at the region of interest from different angles to track the 3D structure better:
+Use mouse to interact with the UI to view the vasculature structure at the region of interest from different angles to track the 3D structure better:

 <p align="center">
   <img src = "/Final%20Report/images/3.png"/>